 Appleton Wiske Parish Council is an active Council that seeks a highly motivated, enthusiastic person to take on the post of Clerk to the Council and Responsible Financial Officer (RFO).

-The post is part time, 3.5 hours per week.
+The post is part time, on average 3.5 hours per week.
 Working mainly from home, the hours of work are flexible except for attendance at meetings.

 Salary will be based on the National Association of Local Councils pay scale and is dependent upon qualifications and experience.

-The candidate must be IT literate, computer equipment is supplied if required.
-Must be able to store Council equipment and files securely at their home address and be available to attend Council meetings in the evening of the 1st Monday of each month at 7:15pm.
-The Council is flexible and, should this be unachievable, an alternative evening could be adopted subject to availability of the Village Hall.
+The candidate must be IT literate (Word Processing and Excel), computer equipment is Provided Must be able to store Council IT equipment and files securely at their home address and on-line and be available to attend Council meetings in the evening normall on the 1st Monday of each month at 7:15pm.

 Duties will include acting as advisor to the Council, minute taking, and compilation of correspondence, filing, administration of the Council parts of the Parish Website, and financial accounting as the RFO for the Council.
+Receiving and paying invoices using on-line access to banking

 Prior relevant experience is an advantage but training in all aspects of local government administration, will be provided.